 Drought, disease, insect infestation and excess forest fuels have combined to create what fire officials call California's new year-round wildfire season.

-In 2013, California spent more than $1 billion fighting wildfires, which only accounts for 30% of actual economic loss.
+In 2018, California spent almost $2 billion fighting wildfires, which only accounts for 40% of actual economic loss.

 Fire prevention through properly managed forests can save not only tax dollars, but loss of wildlife, forest lands and the potential loss of human life.